-Ask for reconsideration of the overpayment if you don’t think you were overpaid or you think the amount is wrong.
-It is important to ask for reconsideration quickly.
-Try to ask within 35 days of the date of the overpayment notice, if possible.
+- Ask for reconsideration of the overpayment if you don’t think you were overpaid or you think the amount is wrong.
+It’s important to ask for reconsideration quickly – within 35 days of the date of the overpayment notice, if possible.

 You must ask for reconsideration within 65 days of the date on the notice.
-If you ask within 35 days of the date of the overpayment notice, Social Security won’t take money out of your SSDI check while they are making a decision on your reconsideration request.
-If you ask within 65 days from the date on the notice, Social Security should stop taking money out of your check while they are making a decision on your request.
+If you ask within 35 days of the date on the notice, Social Security won’t take money out of your SSI check while they are making a decision on your reconsideration request.
+If you request reconsideration within 65 days of the date on the notice, Social Security should stop taking money out of your SSI check until they make a decision on your request.

 If you have a good reason for asking for reconsideration after 65 days, explain your reasons to Social Security and send in the form late with your reasons on it.